HadrienG2/hwlocality/README.md

 release you need to be compatible with.
 See [the `[features]` section of this crate's Cargo.toml](https://github.com/hadrieng2/hwlocality/tree/master/Cargo.toml#L15) for more information.

-Beware that some Linux distributions provide very old hwloc versions.
-You may have to install it from [source code](https://www.open-mpi.org/projects/hwloc/).

-If you enable the `bundled` Cargo feature, we will attempt to build a recent hwloc internally.
-In addition to a valid C build environment, this requires autotools on Unices and CMake on Windows.

 ## Usage